 Session Six: Enriching digital channels with value-added services

-- The bank in your palm: opportunities in smartphone banking and geolocation
+- The bank in your palm: opportunities in mobile banking and geolocation

 - Designing personalised engagement strategies without becoming intrusive